Robert Burton: University life

 Other than that afforded to him by the Countess of Exeter and Lord Berkeley, Burton received little preferment.
 Because of this, even as he received appointments outside the university, Burton remained an Oxford student for the rest of his life.
 Burton seems to have been, at first, unhappy with this situation; in the 1621 edition of the Anatomy, Burton wrote that his "hopes were still frustrate, and I left behind, as a Dolphin on shore, confined to my Colledge, as Diogenes to his tubbe".
 This exasperation seems to have been passing; by the Anatomy's final edition, he had revised the passage in praise of his "monastick life [...] sequestered from those tumults & troubles of the world", unindebted for his lack of preferment.
-Bamborough has gone as far as to claim it is unlikely Burton ever truly wanted to leave the college he spoke so highly of, as the "most flourishing College of Europe", one which "can brag with Jovius, almost, in that splendor of Vaticanish retirement, confined to the company of the distinguished".
+Bamborough has gone as far as to claim it is unlikely Burton ever truly wanted to leave the college he spoke so highly of as the "most flourishing College of Europe", one which "can brag with Jovius, almost, in that splendor of Vaticanish retirement, confined to the company of the distinguished".
 The 1602 reopening of the Bodleian Library at Oxford, which by 1620 held over 16,000 volumes, gave some truth to Burton's proud comparison of the scholarship at Oxford to that of Jovius's Vatican.

 Burton did not spend all his time in this "Vaticanish retirement" as a scholar.
 He held various minor offices in Oxford.
 On three occasions–in 1615, 1617, and 1618–Burton was chosen to be the clerk of the Market, one of two MA students tasked with regulating the various goods of Oxford's markets.
 Now a sinecure, the office was an important institution in Burton's time.
 This occupation has been cited by two biographers, O'Connell and Nochimson, to suggest, contrary to the bookish image given by his Anatomy, Burton had some knowledge of the day-to-day affairs of Oxford.
-Perhaps closer befitting his image, on 27 August 1624, Burton became the librarian of Christ Church Library.
+Perhaps more befitting his image, on 27 August 1624, Burton became the librarian of Christ Church Library.
 The office was a recent creation—the first librarian was appointed in 1599, and library had been founded only a half-century earlier—but a recent donation by an Otho Nicholson had ensured it was a profitable one, tripling the incumbent's wages to 10s a term.
 The duties, however, were sparse—limited to enforcing the loose regulations of the institution, and opening and closing it at the appropriate times—probably allowing Burton more than enough time to accumulate the erudition exhibited in the Anatomy.
 Burton held this position until his death.
-In 1635, painter Gilbert Jackson produced an oil portrait of Burton; this painting is now held at Brasenose College.
+In 1635, painter Gilbert Jackson produced an oil portrait of Burton; this painting is now held at Brasenose College, with a copy at Christ Church.